fguerco/clj-threads/README.md

 ## Why?

-It is way for me to learn and have fun writing CL code
+It is a way for me to learn and have fun writing CL code

 ## Loading